NEUROSPIN: From Physics to the Human Brain

 Each year, a growing percentage of the population in the developed countries suffers from neurological or psychiatric diseases.
 Large amounts of money are spent for the treatment and rehabilitation of these patients.
 Life expectancy is increasing and the potential benefits from research on the workings of the brain in an ageing population are obvious.

 A better understanding of how the human brain works will have a direct impact on health care but also on society.
-This quest for an understanding of the brain is a major scientific and technical endehavior which requires close cooperation between a number of experts of many disciplines, such as physics, mathematics, data processing, neurosciences, human and social sciences, ...
+This quest for an understanding of the brain is a major scientific and technical endeavour which requires close cooperation between a number of experts of many disciplines, such as physics, mathematics, data processing, neurosciences, human and social sciences, ...

 NeuroSpin will house a fully equipped clinical suit with beds and test/examination rooms (neuropsychology, electrophysiology, pharmacology) to accommodate protocols involving normal volunteers and patients.
 The center will also be equipped with an animal care facility, as well as several laboratories (electronics, chemistry, biology, histology, molecular imaging…).
 NeuroSpin architecture will be designed by Claude Vasconi.
 Author of the Corum (Montpellier), of the Palais des Congrès (Reims), of the Paris-Berlin Center (Berlin), of the Chamber of Commerce and the International Bank of Luxembourg,...

-Large office spaces will be provided to accommodate external teams.
+Large office spaces are available to accommodate external teams.
 Indeed, beside resident researcher teams, technicians and support teams, NeuroSpin has been conceived as an open, shared facility designed to welcome international teams of researchers on a temporary basis (weeks to months), giving them the opportunity to carry out their own studies.
 This concept, which has been in use for years in the physics community (accelerators, synchrotrons,….), has proven very successful, allowing teams to share expensive or rare equipment they could not afford on an individual basis.

 Contact information: